Air France withdraws low-cost Europe airline plan

 The pilots fear that plans to shift part of Transavia operations to cheaper European hubs would erode their pay and conditions.
 Unions had threatened to prolong the walkout indefinitely if management pressed ahead with the strategy.

-The French state has a 16 percent stake in parent group Air France-KLM, and Prime Minister Manuel Valls had sought an end to a strike that he feared would damage France's image.
+The French state has a 16 percent stake in parent group Air France-KLM (AIRF.PA), and Prime Minister Manuel Valls had sought an end to a strike that he feared would damage France's image.

 Air France-KLM's head Alexandre de Juniac has said the expansion drive for Transavia was crucial to fight competition from other low-cost players across Europe.